anvianvi/rsschool-cv/cv.md

 - **University:** Institute of Entrepreneurial Activity 2009 – 2013
   Legal support of entrepreneurial activity in small and medium-sized enterprises, manager-economist

+- **Courses**
+  Over the past year, I have completed a large number of online courses on the following platforms - RsSchool, LinkedIn Learning, EdX, Coursera.

 ## Languages